mattybellx/AI_OVERCLOCK/README.md

 Responsive GUI: A clean, intuitive Tkinter user interface with both light and dark modes for comfortable use.

-📸 Screenshots
-(Include screenshots of your application here, showing both light and dark modes, and perhaps the metrics display and an example recommendation.)

 ⚠️ CRITICAL SAFETY WARNING ⚠️
 GPU overclocking carries inherent risks, including system instability, crashes, and potential hardware damage (e.g., due to excessive heat or voltage).